Upcoming Electric Cars in India 2026: Which to Wait For

 • Buy now instead of waiting: if you need a car in the next two to three months and your budget is ₹13 to 18 lakh, the Maruti e-Vitara and Tata Curvv EV are already on sale and good.
 Waiting buys you choice, not necessarily a better car at your budget.

-• Still far away: the Mahindra BE.07, Tata Avinya and Tata Safari EV are 2027 cars.
-Do not hold your purchase for these.
+• Still far away: the Tata Avinya is a 2027 car.
+Do not hold your purchase for it.

 First, clear up the confusion: these are already on sale